nasa-jpl/ION-DTN/README.md

 > [!NOTE]
 > ION does not follow semantic versioning.
-> Breaking changes can occur for any updates.
+> Breaking changes can occur with any update.

 - Each stable release is tagged in the Git repository with a tag of the form `ion-open-source-X.Y.Z`.
 - Each alpha and beta release is tagged in the Git repository with a tag of the form `ion-open-source-X.Y.Z-suffix.1`.
 A release package is created for the first build of each alpha and beta release (i.e., build number `1`).